MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geospatial-visualizations.md

 ## Visualize points on a map

-It's possible to visualize points either using [Longitude, Latitude] columns, or GeoJSON column.
-The use of a series column is optional.
+You can visualize points either using [Longitude, Latitude] columns, or GeoJSON column.
+Using a series column is optional.
 The [Longitude, Latitude] pair defines each point, in that order.

 ### Example: Visualize points on a map